jeatt/jeatt.github.io/_posts/blog/2014-04-13-creating-a-cdn-with-cloudfront-and-s3.md

 ## Logging

 Whether or not you set up logging depends on whether or not you need it.
-I set it up because I was interested, but I haven't really used it.
+I set it up because I was interested but I haven't really used it.
 It's very easy to do though.

 * Go to S3 and create a bucket to hold your logs.
 I called mine logs.jea.tt.
 * Go back to Cloudfront, select your distribution, and then click on the Distribution Settings button.